zensharp/MicrosoftFX/README.md

 # MicrosoftFX
-[DocFX](https://dotnet.github.io/docfx/) template inspired by Microsoft Documentation.
+[DocFX](https://dotnet.github.io/docfx/) template inspired by Microsoft's Documentation theme.
 This is an override of the default template so you need to enable both in the `docfx.json`.

 ## Demo